mmikowski/hi_score/README.md

 ---
 ## Overview
 `hi_score` is a full-lifecycle starter project for web application development.
-It embodies good practice from over 20 years of experience for every lifecycle stage. `hi_score` embraces the feature-module (or "web component") design pattern, so it should work well with React or Vue.js.
+It embodies good practice from over 20 years of experience for every lifecycle stage.
+It also embraces the feature-module (or "web component") design pattern, so it should work well with React or Vue.js.
 Please do swap assets and libraries as required - [that's the point][_01].

 ## Recent changes
 ### Version 1.4.x (2017-10-01)
 - Add Typebomb2 example application
 - Fix font path errors with patch for font-awesome CSS
 - Convert build system to JavaScript using `package.json` as manifest
 - Enhance `js/xhi` libs and documentation
 - Expand doc in `bin/xhi help build`